-The Illinois Home Weatherization Assistance Program primary purpose is to help residents save fuel and money, while increasing the comfort of their homes.
+The Illinois Home Weatherization Assistance Program's primary purpose is to help residents save fuel and money while increasing the comfort of their homes.
 The program's goal is to provide year-round comfort and savings to the elderly, people with disabilities, and low-income families throughout the service area.

 On a broader scale, the program strives to:

-save energy by providing energy conservation measures to reduce the heating and cooling costs
+save energy by providing energy conservation measures to reduce heating and cooling costs

 lessen the consumption of fuel